-Sardines is a group of species of relatively small, silver fishes that live in large schools in the sea.
-The fish is used primarily for human consumption.
+Sardines are a group of species of relatively small, silver fishes that live in large schools in the sea.
+The fish is used primarily for human consumption and is a classic food in Sardinian cuisine.
 Fresh sardines are directly grilled or dried, smoked, and most frequently, canned for preservation.

 Sardines are prized for the tremendous health benefits it brings to people.
 Naturally rich in omega-3 fatty acid and loaded with essential nutrients, the fish is sought after as a perfect choice for keto or Paleo diets and recommended for pregnant women and children.